-In case you are not following the EHLO blog, you might have missed an announcement made recently regarding some changes coming to SMTP authenticated submission in Exchange Online.
+In case you are not following the EHLO blog, you might have missed an announcement made recently regarding some changes coming to SMTP authenticated submission (or SMTP authentication) in Exchange Online.
 In a nutshell:

 - Sent email will now be stored in the Sent Items folder of the mailbox.